AlyssonNeto/sharedblocks/readme.txt

+NOTE: This module has moved to Drupal.org (http://drupal.org/project/sharedblocks).
+Please use that version and post any bugs or issues there.

 The Shared Blocks Module is awesome!

 If you have a main site with blocks that you want to syndicate across several